Refractory, Definition, Types, Materials and Applications, a Guide

 Used in the production of bricks.
 Refractory bricks have many uses around the world, across many industries, uses include open hearth furnaces, electric arc furnaces, metallurgy furnaces, cement rotary kilns, as well as glass kilns.
 Coal dust provides the thermal insulation necessary for these bricks to perform as needed.

 Glass Powder in varying granular grades is widely used in the foundry industry as a formulation in fluxes and in the manufacture of tundish liners.
 A tundish acts as a reservoir and a distribution channel in the continuous casting of Steels (CC).

 Plus other specialist materials.

-We hope this has been useful in helping you to understand what these refractory type materials are and their typical uses.
+We hope this has been useful in helping you to understand what these type of materials are and their typical uses.
 At African Pegmatite we provide the base refractory materials used in all these applications.
-If you’d like to know more then contact us, we will be happy to discuss your refractory material requirements.
+If you’d like to know more then contact us, we will be happy to discuss your material requirements.